Why Is It So Hard to Find a Job

 Why The Process Feels Broken: Anatomy Of The Modern Job Search

-Market Dynamics That Make Hiring Tough
+Market Dynamics Behind Modern Hiring

-Oversupply And Competition
+Oversupply and Competition

-Screening Tools That Privilege Form Over Fit
+Screening Tools That Value Format Over Fit

-Macro Trends: AI, Remote Work Shifts, And Talent Pools
+AI, Remote Work, and Shifting Talent Pools

 How Job Search Pain Shows Up For Candidates